deepakbr14/Combat/README.md

 ![Combat](https://github.com/deepakbr14/Retro3D/blob/master/doc/CombatScreenShot.png?raw=True)

 In order to run this game you will need to install its requirements.
-Using your terminal, navigate to the Combat directory that contains the requirements.txt file and run:
+Using your terminal, navigate to the directory that contains the requirements.txt file and run:

 ## pip install -r requirements.txt